chrisguest75/banner_service/README.md

 # README

+[fixed] Landing page - tests do not work, but endpoint does [fixed] api UI working now
+ Add custom metrics - endpoint does not work but tests do

 ## TODO
 1) non-docker build is not working
-1) swagger interface not working
-1) add tests
-1) Landing page
-1) Add custom metrics
 1) Add opentelemetry.
 1) datadog metrics?
 1) Try out as a lambda service.